Atimca/Reactive-programming-Article/README.md

 // 1, 2, 3, 4, 5
 ```

 For my taste usage is more clear now, however it's possible to use both `subscribe` functions.

-Let's do some asynchronous stress test for our `Observable`.
+For now our tiny reactive framework looks finished, but not exactly.
+Let's do some asynchronous stress test for the `Observable`.

 ```swift
 let observable = Observable<Int>(value: 0)